maitreverge/minishell_101/ressources/maitreverge/README.md

 The `tcgetattr` function is a standard C function that gets the parameters associated with the terminal.

-- ***Function Description***:: `tcgetattr` gets the parameters associated with the terminal and stores them in the termios structure referenced by `termios_p`. fd is the file descriptor of the terminal.
+- ***Function Description***: `tcgetattr` gets the parameters associated with the terminal and stores them in the termios structure referenced by `termios_p`. fd is the file descriptor of the terminal.
 The function returns 0 on success, and -1 on failure.

 - ***Prototype***: `int tcgetattr(int fd, struct termios *termios_p);`